 Andrés: The first project was a character illustration for Togg from Beyond the Gates of Antares.

-Andrés: Yeah we’ve worked together since then on all his games for Warlord, and I’m thrilled to have worked on games like Doctor Who, Test of honour, and Blood Red Skies.
+Andrés: Yeah we’ve worked together since then on all his games for Warlord, and I’m thrilled to have worked on Doctor Who, Test of Honour, and Blood Red Skies.

-Andrés: Thank you, Paul; that is a very nice thing for you to say.
+Andrés: Thank you; that is a very nice thing for you to say.